 Amazon's new Kindle Fire HDX tablets certainly have some top-of-the-line hardware, but what good is the hardware without software to make use of it?
 Amazon is again forking Android to create Fire OS 3.0, codenamed Mojito.
 This software will be recognizable to users of previous Fire tablets, but it's been cleaned up a bit and looks more modern.
 There are also a few interesting new features exclusive to Amazon's tablets.

 The underlying version of Android this time around is 4.2.2, but none of the Google services are included.
+In their place is a host of Amazon apps and services, some of which have gotten substantial updates in Fire OS 3.0.
 Read More

 So you're a fan of custom ROMs, but you're not quite ready to live on the bleeding edge (or alternately, your device doesn't have a reliable Android 4.3 build yet).
 Fear not, cautious Android power user: the CyanogenMod team has a build for you!
 CyanogenMod 10.1.3 will be the last version of CM based on Android 4.2, and release candidates are now being posted for supported phones and tablets.

 10.1.3 is more precisely based on Android 4.2.2, with all the bells and whistles that Google and CyanogenMod could shove into last year's release.
+According to this CyanogenMod blog post, 10.1.3 also includes a few last-minute goodies like Privacy Guard and SELinux, which were previously restricted to nightly builds.
 Read More